bryanmcnett/aabo/README.md

 the time.
 * For example, an 8-DOP in practice almost certainly has the axes [(1,0,0), (0,1,0), (0,0,1), (1,1,1)] which can not be an AABO, because all four axes point into the same hemisphere.
 The distinction between (1,1,1) and -(1,1,1) doesn't exist in k-DOP, to which the direction of an axis is irrelevant.
-* AABO is necessarily SOA (structure-of-arrays) to avoid reading the maxABCD tetrahedron into memory unless it's needed, and 8-DOP is AOS (array-of-structures) in all known c.
+* AABO is necessarily SOA (structure-of-arrays) to avoid reading the maxABCD tetrahedron into memory unless it's needed, and 8-DOP is AOS (array-of-structures) in all known implementations.
 ```
 struct Octahedra
 {